 Much of the church is Norman, dating from the 12th century.
 It stands well away from present Ibstone village, possibly because the rest of the original village was abandoned at the time of the Black Death.
 The very large yew tree in the churchyard is nearly 16m tall and has a girth of 6m.
 It could well be over 700 years old and is possibly the oldest tree in the Chilterns.

-Go through the churchyard passing in front of and to the left of the church through a narrow gap next to a single gravestone dedicated to Ann Elizabeth & Charles White.
-Enter the woodland, then turn right along a gently uphill path.
+Go through the churchyard at roughly 90 degrees to the track, passing the church on your right, to enter woodland, then immediately turn right along a gently uphill path.
 Keep straight ahead when two paths join from the right.
 Nearly 1km beyond the church you go down into a dip and the path swings to the right.
 Here turn left steeply uphill on a path just to the right of a metal field gate.
 At the top turn left along a road then, after 30m, turn right on the drive to Gatehill.
 Bear left along a narrow path between tall hedges.
 The path emerges into a field.
 Continue straight ahead across the field, then enter woodland and head steeply downhill into the Wormsley Valley, bearing left then right, then left again.
-The path crosses a field then reenters woodland opposite, following white arrows.
+The path crosses a field then re-enters woodland opposite, following white arrows.
 When the track swings to the left bear right along a footpath.
 At certain times of the year, the path across a field when you leave this wood can be indistinct – head about 15 degrees to the left of a radio mast on the horizon.
 You go through a gate with a surfaced estate track on the other side.